pavan347/Voting_System_Using_Facial_Recognition/README.md

 ## Project Overview
 This project aims to develop a face recognition-based voting system to ensure electoral integrity.
 The system leverages artificial intelligence to authenticate voters and prevent fraudulent activities.

+The system captures the voter's face using a camera, processes the image using AI algorithms to verify the identity, and then allows the verified voter to cast their vote.
+This ensures that only legitimate voters can participate in the election, enhancing the overall security and integrity of the voting process.

 ## Features
 - **Face Recognition**: Uses AI to verify voter identity.
 - **Secure Voting**: Ensures that each vote is cast by a legitimate voter.